Abilene mom gives birth to identical twins 3 days apart - NewsBreak

 “[I’ve only seen this] one other time in my career.
 It’s very uncommon,” Tadvick says.

-For 3 days Martinez stayed in bed, enduring the discomfort and pain for the growth of her baby.
+For three days Martinez stayed in bed, enduring the discomfort and pain for the growth of her baby.

-“From a 1 to 10 I’d say the pain was 100. . .as long as they were okay that’s all that mattered to me.”
+“From a one to 10, I’d say the pain was 100… as long as they were OK that’s all that mattered to me.”
 Martinez says.

 Though she did take some time to visit Gabriella in the NICU when she was allowed.